 7. Be an awesome guest

 If you’re invited to spend time with someone’s family over the holidays or you’re their plus one for a holiday party, be sure to put your best foot forward.
-Bring a gift for the hosts, like flowers or a bottle of wine.
+Bring a gift for the hosts, like flowers or a bottle of wine (but make sure they drink if you choose this!).
 Be engaged with and friendly to the people you meet, whether you’re introduced to coworkers, friends or family members.
-If there’s an opportunity to help out or be of service, offer to lend a hand stirring the gravy, playing with the kids or calling the Uber at the end of the night.
+If there’s an opportunity to help out or be of service, offer to lend a hand whipping the potatoes, playing with the kids, or calling the Uber at the end of the night.

 8. Don’t overindulge

-Do your best not to drink too much if you do get invited to someone’s holiday gathering.
-It’s one thing to be the life of the party and regale guests with your interesting stories, stellar dance moves or karaoke skills, but it’s another to be completely unaware that you are slurring your words, flailing around or drunk screaming into a microphone.
+Though a glass of “liquid courage” may ease feelings of nervousness, do your best not to drink too much if you do get invited to someone’s holiday gathering.
+It’s one thing to be the life of the party and regale guests with your interesting stories, stellar dance moves, or karaoke skills, but it’s another to be completely unaware that you are slurring your words, flailing around or drunk screaming into a microphone.
 In short, you could ruin a good thing if you don’t keep tabs on your intake.

 9. Don’t stress if you’re not their plus one

-If you’re dating someone new during the holidays and you don’t get invited to the work party or any holiday gatherings, don’t read too far into things.
+If you’re dating someone new during the holidays and you don’t get invited to the work party or any holiday gatherings, do not fret!
 The holiday season can feel like a lot of pressure to some people and it may be too soon in the relationship from the other person’s perspective.
 In some cases, the person you’re dating may not even enjoy the holidays and doesn’t want to feel pressure to celebrate or be “on” until they know you better.

 10. Excuse the cheesiness